mcomi/portfolio/snippets/react.md

 ---
-title: React Snippets
+title: React Tag input field
-description: Some useful react snippets
+description: Input component to render a list of tags
+logo: react.png
 ---

 ## Table of contents